 - Dr Wilfred Ndifon, IDRC Junior Research Chair (Biomathematics)

-AIMS ARETÉ Junior Research Chair
+AIMS ARETÉ Junior Research Chairs

 This Research Chair program was created by AIMS in collaboration with Robert Bosch Stiftung (Germany).
 It is geared at supporting excellent young scientists and enhancing research on the African continent.
 ARETÉ in this case stands both for its Greek meaning of excellence and realisation of potential as well as the acronym “African Research, Education and Teaching Excellence”.